computationalmodelling/virtualmicromagnetics/docs/virtual-machine-software.rst

 Virtual Machines and Other Software
 ===================================

-A :term:`virtual machine` is a software that imitates a certain other software (usually an operating system or environment) on a certain hardware.
+A :term:`virtual machine` is a software that imitates a certain other software, usually an operating system or environment, on a certain hardware.
 For our purposes however, it can be thought of as an operating system running in an operating system.
 Virtual machines are useful because they allow software tasks to be undertaken in precisely defined environments with little repercussion on